 Blue Zones Project – North Hawaii

-Here’s a list of some simple, yet effective best practices to create an optimal workplace environment:
+Here’s a list of simple, yet effective best practices to optimize the restaurant environment for better health and business:

-Put Blue Zones Project to work at your worksite
+Put Blue Zones Project to work in restaurants

-Blue Zones Project® – North Hawaii involves dozens of community volunteers from Waimea, Waikoloa, North Kohala, Kawaihae, Puako, and Hamakua who are dedicated to helping us all “Live Longer, Better.”
-Go to hawaii.bluezonesproject.com to learn more.
+Blue Zones Project – North Hawaii involves dozens of community volunteers from Waimea, Waikoloa, North Kohala, Kawaihae, Puako and Hamakua who are dedicated to helping us all “Live Longer, Better.”
+To join, go to hawaii.bluezonesproject.com to learn more.
 North Hawaii is one of only eight communities in the state selected as a Blue Zones Project demonstration site.
 Blue Zones Project by Healthways is brought to Hawaii by HMSA.